rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 event ChildResourceUnequipped(uint256 indexed tokenId, uint64 indexed resourceId, uint64 indexed slotPartId, uint256 childTokenId, address childAddress, uint64 childResourceId)
 ```

-Used to notify listeners that a child&#39;s resource has been removed from one of its parent resources.
+Used to notify listeners that a child&#39;s resource has been unequipped from one of its parent resources.